arviz-devs/arviz/README.md

 ## Documentation

-The official ArviZ documentation can be found [here](https://arviz-devs.github.io/arviz/index.html) First time users may find the [quickstart](https://arviz-devs.github.io/arviz/notebooks/Introduction.html) to be helpful.
-Additional guidance on usage can be found in the [usage documentation](https://arviz-devs.github.io/arviz/usage.html)
+The ArviZ documentation can be found in the [official docs](https://arviz-devs.github.io/arviz/index.html) First time users may find the [quickstart](https://arviz-devs.github.io/arviz/notebooks/Introduction.html). to be helpful.
+Additional guidance can be found in the [usage documentation](https://arviz-devs.github.io/arviz/usage.html)